Driving in Mexico and Playa Del Carmen

 Caution: Speed bumps (everywhere!)

-The most important sign to look our from while driving in Mexico is the “Topes” sign.
+The most important sign to look out for while driving in Mexico is the “Topes” sign.
 This is a bit humorous because anyone that has ever driven in and around Playa Del Carmen will tell you that at one time or another they had been driving along and missed seeing the speed bumps and bottomed out their car or braked hard to avoid hitting them.

 Topes are speed bumps that are places in cities to slow traffic or even on highways to alert drivers they are entering a town or police checkpoint.
 Topes vary from plastic half circle bumps to a mountain of concrete in the road.
 Usually there is a sign alerting you that there are topes several hundred meters ahead and then a sign with a down arrow indicating where it is exactly in the road.
 It seems no matter how vigilant you are, they sneak up on you.
 This is where your copilot can help you and spot these hazards before you speed into them.